Albela (2001 film): Plot

 Sonia makes one last trip to the cemetery and is met by a priest, who tells her the true reason for her mother's return to Malaga.
 When she gets to the airport, she is met by Tony, who tells her that he cannot go with her to Austria anymore.
 He has discovered a message left for him by Neena, revealing her feelings and wishing him happiness in his new life.
 He tells Sonia that he knows she loves him and although he loves her in return, he realizes that Neena relies on him and will not cope if he leaves.
 Achieving his dream of being with Sonia will be at the expense of Neena, and he is not prepared to do this.

 Sonia tries to tell Tony that she does not love him, but he leaves quickly, not wanting a sad farewell.
 Sonia's father makes derogatory comments about Indians and about Tony not joining them, but Sonia defends Tony and tells her father of his sacrifice.
 After seeing this sacrifice, Sonia realizes that she cannot give up Prem just to keep her father happy and begs him to let them marry.
-Her father still refuses and makes further derogatory comments about Indians and her mother, and this is when Sonia reveals the truth – that her mother was diagnosed with a contagious disease, so she made the sacrifice to leave the two of them and die alone in India so that they would not get sick.
+Her father still refuses and makes further derogatory comments about Indians and her mother, and this is when Sonia reveals the truth – that her mother was diagnosed with a contagious disease, so she made the sacrifice to leave the two of them and die alone in India so that they would not fall ill.
 She gives her father letters written by her mother (but never sent) and he apologizes to Sonia and tells her to go to Prem.

-Tony and Neena are happily sitting in a restaurant when Tony notices Sonia at another table with Prem.
+Tony and Neena are happily sitting in a restaurant when he notices Sonia at another table with Prem.
 Tony believes Sonia has not left Malaga because she wants to be near to him (Tony).
 Tony comments that although she looks quite pale and sad, Sonia will eventually get over her feelings for him.
 At Sonia and Prem's table, Sonia suggests to Prem that they should thank Tony because it was he who brought them together, and she also wants to clarify with Tony that she never had feelings for him.
 Prem stops her and advises that some dreams are so beautiful that they should not be broken – that it is better for Tony to believe that he gave up a princess for an ordinary girl.